NamhoGim/Java-Precisely/README.md

 ## 5.4.
 Boxing: Wrapping Primitive Types as Reference Types

 For every primitive type there is a corresponding wrapper class, which is a reference type.

+## 5.5 Subtypes and compatibility

+## 5.6 Signatures and Subsumption

+## 5.7 Type Conversion

+# 6. Variables, Parameters, Fields, and Scope

+A _variable_ is declared inside a method, constructor, initializer block, or block statement (section 12.2).
+The variable can be used only in that block statement (or method or constructor or initializer block), and only after its declaration.

+A _parameter_ is a special kind of variable: it is declared in the parameter list of a method or constructor, and is given a value when the method or constructor is called.
+The parameter can be used only in that method or constructor.

+A _field_ is declared inside a class, but not inside a method or constructor or initializer block of the class.
+It can be used anywhere in the class, also textually before its declaration.

+# 7. Strings

+A _string_ is an object of the predefined class String.
+It is immutable: one created it cannot be changed.

+# 8. Arrays

+An _array_ is an indexed collection of variables, called _elements_.
+An array has a given _length l ≥ 0_ and a given _element type t_.
+The elements are indexed by the integers _0, 1, ..., l-1_.
+The value of an expression of array type `u[]` is ether `null` or a reference to an array whose element type `t` is a subtype of `u`.
+If `u` is a primitive type, then `t` must equal `u`.